MariosChartsias/Matches/README.md

 ./mvnw spring-boot:run
 ```

-On Windows, use `mvnw.cmd spring-boot:run` for the second command.
+On Windows, use `mvnw.cmd spring-boot:run` in Command Prompt or
+`.\mvnw.cmd spring-boot:run` in PowerShell for the second command.

 The default connection settings can be overridden with environment variables: